I've experimented with various protein powders over my decade-long fitness career.

 If you have kidney-related problems, seek expert advice before consuming pea protein powder.

-This can cause inflammation, joint pains, and gout .
+According to Mayoclinic, this can cause inflammation, joint pains, and gout .

 2. High Sodium